 I guess I just get curious sometimes, or I have a hard time deciding what kind of pie I want.
 In that case, I satisfy all my cravings and combine fruits.

-For both aesthetic and taste reasons, I like to make Blueberry Peach Pies with the fruits kept separate.
-Here’s how:
+For both aesthetic and taste reasons, I like to make Blueberry Peach Pies with the fruits kept separate, as you can see in the photo.

 9-inch unbaked pie crust, plus extra crust for a top crust or pie crust art